 One in five Australians suffer from chronic pain and according to Pain Australia, 65 percent report the pain to have an impact on their daily lives affecting sleep, work, sex, exercise and overall self-care.
 It’s no surprise then that the growing technologies in the field of biological medicine have been watched so closely over the last few years.

 The new treatments of Regenokine, also known as Orthokine, and Platelet Rich Plasma Therapy have the potential to elevate chronic pain and osteoarthritis and in turn, put orthopaedic surgeons out of business.
 Professional athletes including Kobe Bryant, Lindsey Berg, Alex Rodriguez and Tiger Woods have all reported incredible results following the treatment of these therapies.
-With an increasingly aging population these treatment methods could have an incredibly positive impact on health world-wide as well as quality of life.
+With an increasingly ageing population, these treatment methods could have an incredibly positive impact on health worldwide as well as the quality of life.